 There might be an uptick in the number of businesses that have an online presence purely on social media, but the value of a website can never be underestimated.
 Having a website is a great way of showcasing your unique values, styles, and offerings.
 It can enhance customer trust in a brand and has a low cost per impression.

 This is why you need a website, and you need one that lives up to customer’s expectations.
-In 2018, this means building a website that inspires trust.
-Another important factor for website marketing in 2018?
+In 2020, this means building a website that inspires trust.
+Another important factor for website marketing in 2020?
 Design!
 Your site needs to be simple, mobile-responsive, and well-designed.
-If you’re a little lost on how exactly you can do that, just follow our top trends for web designs in 2018!

 The kind of content you create and share on all your platforms will definitely inform your sales, your reputation, and the kind of audiences you’re attracting.
 After all, it’s through content that you can communicate what’s valuable about your business, and why people should work with you.
 That might be the reason by 53% of B2B marketers felt that giving higher priority to content marketing was the reason behind their increased digital marketing success in 2017.